Cecil logo

 term: [<format>]

-Several formats can be defined for the same type of page.
-For example the section page type can be automatically rendred in HTML and Atom.
+Several formats can be defined for the one type of page.
+For example the section page type can be automatically rendered in HTML and Atom:

 output: